 Ballymoney itself is home to two beaches – Ballymoney South at the car park, and then going north over the headland, you’ve guessed it, Ballymoney North.
 Most swimmers and families head to the reasonably sheltered beach at Ballymoney North, but both are equally pretty.

 This new headland trail is a great addition, with Seafield beach enclosed by rocks at both ends.
-To access Kiltennel, you’ll need some flexibility with the rocks, or there’s also a narrow path to slightly higher ground.
+To access Kiltennel, you’ll need some flexibility with the rocks, or there’s also a narrow path on slightly higher ground.

 As with all beaches in Wexford, the sand is to die for, the views spectacular and there’s nowhere else to be on a sunny day!